19JeHe92/HIWI_Interaktive_Grafik/README.md

 If you installed Python from source, with an installer from python.org, you should already have pip.

 ### 2. Use XAMPP

+No matter which way you started the server, now enter `localhost:8000` into the address bar of your browser.
+The project should now be displayed in the browser window.